martinamcm/mult_sampsize/README.md

 ## Description

-R package for determining sample size required in studies using multivariate mixed continuous and discrete endpoints, when analysed using a latent variable model.
-The package facilitates sample size estimation for mixed outcomes that are combined to form either composite, co-primary and multiple primary endpoints.
+R package for determining sample size required in studies using composite endpoints with mixed continuous and discrete components analysed using the augmented binary method.

 ## Getting started